NodeOps-app/autogen/Docs/Sandbox/sandbox-support.md

 ![](../../Static/Gifs/open-ai-sandbox.gif)

-1. Follow the [GitHub guide](../GitHub-Integration/github-support.md) to connect at least one repository.
+1. Follow the [GitHub Get Started](../GitHub-Integration/github-support.md) to connect at least one repository.

 2. Once the container for this repository is successfully running, click **Create in Sandbox**.